3rd Workshop for Natural Language Processing Open Source Software (NLP-OSS)

 - Vlad Niculae, University of Amsterdam

-- Zaid Alyafeai, King Fahd University of Petroleum and Minerals
+- Zaid Alyafeai, King Fahad University of Petroleum and Minerals

 - Ziv Litmanovitz, University of Haifa